mlr-org/mlr3mbo/README.md

 ## Simple Optimization Example

-Minimize the two-dimensional Branin via sequential BO using a GP as surrogate and EI optimized via DIRECT as acquisition function:
+Minimize the two-dimensional Branin function via sequential BO using a GP as surrogate and EI as acquisition function optimized via a local
+serch:

 ``` r
 library(bbotk)